Did you know that the system responsible for processing cannabinoids (the endocannabinoid system) was discovered by athletes doing a bunch of cardio?

 Blood samples were collected before and after the sessions for all participants.

 As evident from the chart above, all of the exercising participants showed an increase of anandamide levels in their blood.
 Exercising elevates the amount of this natural cannabinoid in the body.

 You should exercise!
 A lot!

-More importantly, the study shows us that cannabinoids can play a major role in:
+More importantly, the study shows us that cannabinoids and our endocannabinoid system can play a major role in:

 – Pain relief